 You can head for the bays of glacial lakes to find prespawn largemouth and smallmouth bass.
 The fish remain in the bays throughout the year and hold in bulrushes or along rocks at depths of 6 to 12 feet deep even during the winter because there isn’t a lot of depth change on these lakes.

-A prime prespawn staging area for largemouth bass consists of a rock pile 4 to 5 feet deep along a vast flat in a bay.
-You can also locate staging areas along any combination of rocks and aquatic vegetation because bass prefer spawning on the hard bottom close to those spots.
+A prime prespawn staging area for largemouth bass consists of rock piles in 4 to 5 feet of water that is situated near a vast flat in a bay.
+Also, locate staging areas along any combination of rocks and aquatic vegetation because bass prefer spawning on the hard bottom close to those spots.
+There might be an unusually large rock surrounded by patches of grass and weeds, this would be a prime area for a spawning bass to set-up

 Prespawn Bass Fishing Rivers